Southwest Key

 Southwest Key Programs is a Texas-based nonprofit organization that operates shelter facilities for unaccompanied immigrant minors and immigrant youth.
 It also provides youth justice alternative programming and educational programming.
 The organization was founded in 1987.
 Southwest Key reported in August 2016 that it operates in 3 states: California, Arizona, and Texas, with annual revenues of $242 million in 2016.

 Southwest Key Inc., is the sole owner of Southwest Key Enterprises, a for-profit company made up of several small businesses, including: Cafe del Sol, Southwest Key Green Energy & Construction, Southwest Key Workforce Development, and Southwest Key Maintenance, all of which serve to create job development opportunities in the community where they operate.

+In 2024, the organization was accused of pervasive sexual abuse of minors by the U.S. Department of Justice.

 History and financials

 The organization was founded by former Chief Executive Officer and President, Juan Sánchez, a former migrant farm worker.
 Dr. Sanchez stepped down as leader of the organization in spring 2019.

 The first year Sanchez started the organization, they took care of 21 juvenile offenders on parole using a state grant of $200,000.
 In order to buy a copier and computer, Southwest Key borrowed $6,700 in loans.
 In the late 1980s, Sanchez helped a colleague, Ruben Gallegos, set up a nonprofit organization, International Educational Services, to house immigrants in Brownsville, Texas.
 Southwest Key began operating shelters starting in 1996.
 They opened facilities in Coolidge, Arizona and El Paso, Texas and made $2.5 million more than the previous year in revenue.

 The organization reported annual revenue of $242,755,041 for the year ended August 31, 2016, 98.9% of which came from grants and contracts.
 Southwest Key's largest source of revenue is grants and contract revenue.
 In 2018, the organization reported having $61 million in revenue.
 Southwest Key first opened an immigrant shelter in the late 1990s.
 It now describes itself as "one of the largest providers of services to unaccompanied children in the U.S." As of mid-2018, it houses 5,100 immigrant children and operates 26 immigrant youth facilities in Texas, Arizona, and California.

 In 2015, Southwest Key received $193,948,228 in contracts from the "unaccompanied alien children" program, the majority of its federal grants.
 As of June 2018, it has received $310,824,288 in federal grants in fiscal year 2018 (which began on October 1, 2017).
 Under a contract signed in June 2018, its total grant revenue for immigrant youth shelters will reach $458 million for the fiscal year.
 In 2016, Southwest Key Programs' CEO Juan Sanchez was paid a base salary of $770,860 and received additional compensation for a retirement policy, under the direction of the Board of Directors, who work with outside auditors to evaluate all executive pay.
-Vice President, Nelson earned $500,000 in 2017, while the organization's chief financial officer made $1 million.
+Vice President Nelson earned $500,000 in 2017, while the organization's chief financial officer made $1 million.